brunocfalcao/zahper/readme.md

 ## About Zahper

-Zahper is a Laravel on-steroids Mailable that let's you create cross-browser email newsletters using MJML.
+Zahper is a Laravel Mailable on-steroids that let's you create cross-browser email newsletters using [MJML](https://mjml.io).

 ## Why Zahper